coralproject/ask-wp-plugin/README.md

 ### About Ask

 Ask is a form tool, built specifically for journalists.
+[Read about it here.](https://coralproject.net/products/ask.html)

 Ask lets you easily create embeddable forms, manage submissions, and display galleries of the best responses.
 It’s fast, flexible, and you control the design and the data.